Sustaining Our Natural And Human Communities

 - We offer subsidized medical care to the local community - particularly in relation to maternal care and child-immunization; also in relation to HIV/AIDS sensitization.
 We are also presently working on supplying a dedicated healthcare clinic for the area.

-- We have worked in cooperation with SENAPA (Serengeti National Parks Authority) regarding a re-afforestation tree-planting programme.
+- We have worked in cooperation with SENAPA (Serengeti National Parks Authority) regarding an afforestation tree-planting programme.

 - We work in cooperation with SENAPA in maintaining and up-grading the roads in the park so as to keep the erosive practice of ‘off-road' driving to a minimum.